Quantitative disorder effects in low-dimensional spin systems: Proofs for two-dimensional disordered spin systems

 \subsection{Upgrading the stochastic integrability}

-This section is the final step of the proof of Theorem~\ref{thm1prop2.31708main}.
+This section is the final step of the proof of Theorem~\ref{thm1prop2.31708main} (in the general case).
 We use a concentration argument combined with the domain subadditivity property applied to the quantity $\fluc_\Lambda$ to upgrade the stochastic integrability obtained in Lemma~\ref{prop2.31708}.

 \begin{proof}[Proof of~\eqref{eq:11191006} of Theorem~\ref{thm1prop2.31708main}] We split the box $\Lambda_L$ into (approximately) $N \simeq L^{\frac 32}$ boxes of side length of order $L^{\frac14}$.
 We denote these boxes by $\tilde \Lambda_1 , \ldots, \tilde \Lambda_N$.
-By the domain subadditivity property for the quantity $\fluc_\Lambda^h$, we have the inequality
+By the domain subadditivity property for the quantity $\fluc_\Lambda$, we have the inequality

 Since the boxes $\tilde \Lambda_1 , \ldots, \tilde \Lambda_N$ are disjoint, the sum in the right side is a sum of independent random variables, to which we can apply a concentration argument.
-To implement this strategy, we fix an integer $i \in \{ 1 , \ldots , N\}$, apply the inequality~\eqref{eq:18031} to the box $\tilde \Lambda_i$ (the result was proved for the boxes of the form $\Lambda_L$ for $L\geq 1$ but can be extended to any box of $\Zd$ by translation invariance of the random field), together with the bound $ \fluc_{\tilde \Lambda_i} \leq 2$, and the fact that that the side length of the box $\tilde \Lambda_i$ is larger than $cL^{\frac 14}$.
+To implement this strategy, we fix an integer $i \in \{ 1 , \ldots , N\}$, apply the inequality~\eqref{eq:18031} to the box $\tilde \Lambda_i$ (the result was proved for the boxes of the form $\Lambda_L$ for $L\geq 3$ but can be extended to any box of $\Zd$ by translation invariance of the random field), together with the bound $ \fluc_{\tilde \Lambda_i} \leq 2$, and the fact that that the side length of the box $\tilde \Lambda_i$ is larger than $cL^{\frac 14}$.
 We obtain, for any integer $i \in \{ 1 , \ldots , N\}$,

 We use the inequalities~\eqref{eq:1455},~\eqref{eq:16290211} to obtain, for any $K \geq 0$,